alexpkeil1/ISEE2025_Mixtures_Workshop/README.md

 ├── code     (2 .Rmd files, you need the "Applied" file) ├── data     (3 files, you can ignore)
-├── output   (2 .html files, you need the "Applied" file) ├── readings (2 .pdf files, you both)
+├── output   (2 .html files, you need the "Applied" file) ├── readings (2 .pdf files, you need both)
-└── ISEE Workshop worksheet.docx (you need this)
+├── Slides for Attendees (4 .pdf files, you need all) └── ISEE Workshop worksheet.docx (you need this)

 ```